LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 *Any object can act as a monitor*
    The monitor status is a role that any object can perform during its existence.
-The minimum protocol necessary is declared in the built-in protocol ``monitoring``.
+The minimum protocol necessary is declared in the built-in :ref:`monitoring <apis:monitoring/0>` protocol.
 Strictly speaking, the reference to this protocol is only needed when specializing event handlers.
    Nevertheless, it is considered good programming practice to always refer the protocol when defining event handlers.
 *Unlimited number of monitors for each event*